Updated April 24, 2019

 Cloud Storage Coldline has a time-to-first-byte of milliseconds.
 Azure Blob Storage's Archive tier has a time-to-first-byte of 15 hours or less.

-The availability of Azure Blob Storage's Archive tier depends on your storage account's replication type.
-Cloud Storage Coldline is regional.
+When using Azure Blob Storage's Archive tier, the way your data is replicated depends on your storage account's replication type.
+Cloud Storage Coldline data is stored and replicated within a single region.

 Azure Blob Storage's Archive tier has a minium storage period of 180 days for each blob.
 If you delete or overwrite a blob before the minimum storage period ends, you will incur additional charges.